paulkatipunan/password-reset/README.md

         php artisan vendor:publish --provider="PaulKatipunan\ServiceProvider" --tag="change-password-blade-file"

 ```
-If you publish the change password blade file. you will be redirect to the change password blade file after clicking the sent link in your email and if you did not publish the blade file this will return you an object that you need to reset your password.
+If you publish the change password blade file. you will be redirect to the change password blade file after clicking the sent link in your email and if you did not publish the blade file this will return you an object.

 Example:
 ```